-5. You don’t normally need to order extra (safety) stock for products that are not top contributors, even if vendor offers you a deal.
+5. You don’t normally need to order extra (safety) stock for products that are not top contributors, even if vendors offer you a deal.

-6. All the orders you generate should be prioritised based on benefits for your business.
-This allows you to know which orders can be cancelled or delayed in constrained situations.
+6. All the orders you generate should be prioritized based on benefits for your business.
+This allows you to know which orders can be canceled or delayed in constrained situations.